ossia/score-docs/docs/reference-manual/processes/library/javascript.md

 # Javascript support

 ## Scripting in Javascript / QML.
 *score* allows to write scripts using the JavaScript language.
-Thses scripts can be used to write specific processes such as value mappers, audio generators.
+These scripts can be used to write specific processes such as value mappers, audio generators.

 *score* uses JavaScript version ES7.
 See the [JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) for more information about JS language.

 It also uses QML (property real, etc.).
 See the [QML Reference](https://doc.qt.io/qt-5/qmlreference.html) for more information.

-Setting the path to a file is possible
+Setting the path to a file is possible.

 ## Editing code